yorktronic/data_science/thinkful/README.md

 # Thinkful Data Science Course #

 Everything in this folder is related to my coursework as part of Thinkful's Data Science track.
-I've broken everything up by Unit to make it easier for me to keep track of, and I will only list units that I am working on or have completed.
+I've broken everything up by Unit to make it easier for me to keep track of.

-Some of the code contained herein was created by Thinkful's team as part of their tutorials in different areas.
-At some point I will go back and comment everything that is theirs, but for the time being this disclaimer is all you'll get.

 ## Unit 1 - The Data Science Toolset ##
 * Python